-The ideas and information we present will sometimes resonate with what you know but at other times they will challenge what you believe to be true.
+The ideas and information presented in your classes will sometimes resonate with what you know but at other times they will challenge what you believe to be true.
 Exposing you to new data and ways of thinking is central to higher education.
-Our classes will expand your knowledge and we know that, in turn, you will add to ours, sharing with us new ideas and points of view.
-Your School of Criminal Justice studies will inevitably change you, and these changes will, in turn, contribute to our continuous development as a school and community.
+Our classes will expand your knowledge and we know that, in turn, you will add to ours, sharing new ideas and points of view.
+Your studies at the School of Criminal Justice studies will inevitably change you, and these changes will, in turn, contribute to our continuous development as a school and community.
+Collectively, we are responsible for thinking about the current state of the criminal justice system, in all its complexities, and for reimagining it in ways that address its liabilities and shortcomings.

 Our mission is to provide learning opportunities that will help prepare you for careers, and more broadly, for a world in rapid flux.
-There is much work to be done, whether your focus is on our local communities, in Newark and its environs, other places in the U.S., or other nations.
+There is much work to be done, whether your focus is on our local communities, in Newark and its environment, other places in the U.S., or other nations.
 It is exciting to be with you at the helm of these momentous changes.
-As part of the RUN School of Criminal Justice, I look forward to our collaborations toward building more equitable and just societies.
+As Dean of Rutgers University Newark School of Criminal Justice, I look forward to working together to build safer, more equitable and just societies.